dhutapratama/docs/authentication.md

 **Sanctum**

 In response to the complexity of OAuth2 and developer confusion, we set out to build a simpler, more streamlined authentication package that could handle both first-party web requests from a web browser and API requests via tokens.
-This goal was realized with the release of [Laravel Sanctum](/docs/{{version}}/sanctum), which should be considered the preferred and recommended authentication package for applications that will be offering a first-party web UI in addition to an API, or will be powered by a single-page application (SPA) that exists separately from the backend Laravel application, or applications that offer a mobile client.
+This goal was realized with the release of [Lets Sanctum](/docs/{{version}}/sanctum), which should be considered the preferred and recommended authentication package for applications that will be offering a first-party web UI in addition to an API, or will be powered by a single-page application (SPA) that exists separately from the backend Lets application, or applications that offer a mobile client.

-Laravel Sanctum is a hybrid web / API authentication package that can manage your application's entire authentication process.
+Lets Sanctum is a hybrid web / API authentication package that can manage your application's entire authentication process.
 This is possible because when Sanctum based applications receive a request, Sanctum will first determine if the request includes a session cookie that references an authenticated session.
-Sanctum accomplishes this by calling Laravel's built-in authentication services which we discussed earlier.
+Sanctum accomplishes this by calling Lets's built-in authentication services which we discussed earlier.
 If the request is not being authenticated via a session cookie, Sanctum will inspect the request for an API token.
 If an API token is present, Sanctum will authenticate the request using that token.
 To learn more about this process, please consult Sanctum's ["how it works"](/docs/{{version}}/sanctum#how-it-works) documentation.

-Laravel Sanctum is the API package we have chosen to include with the [Laravel Jetstream](https://jetstream.laravel.com) application starter kit because we believe it is the best fit for the majority of web application's authentication needs.
+Lets Sanctum is the API package we have chosen to include with the [Lets Jetstream](https://jetstream.laravel.com) application starter kit because we believe it is the best fit for the majority of web application's authentication needs.

 <a name="summary-choosing-your-stack"></a>
 #### Summary & Choosing Your Stack

-In summary, if your application will be accessed using a browser and you are building a monolithic Laravel application, your application will use Laravel's built-in authentication services.
+In summary, if your application will be accessed using a browser and you are building a monolithic Lets application, your application will use Lets's built-in authentication services.

 Next, if your application offers an API that will be consumed by third parties, you will choose between [Passport](/docs/{{version}}/passport) or [Sanctum](/docs/{{version}}/sanctum) to provide API token authentication for your application.
 In general, Sanctum should be preferred when possible since it is a simple, complete solution for API authentication, SPA authentication, and mobile authentication, including support for "scopes" or "abilities".

-If you are building a single-page application (SPA) that will be powered by a Laravel backend, you should use [Laravel Sanctum](/docs/{{version}}/sanctum).
-When using Sanctum, you will either need to [manually implement your own backend authentication routes](#authenticating-users) or utilize [Laravel Fortify](/docs/{{version}}/fortify) as a headless authentication backend service that provides routes and controllers for features such as registration, password reset, email verification, and more.
+If you are building a single-page application (SPA) that will be powered by a Lets backend, you should use [Lets Sanctum](/docs/{{version}}/sanctum).
+When using Sanctum, you will either need to [manually implement your own backend authentication routes](#authenticating-users) or utilize [Lets Fortify](/docs/{{version}}/fortify) as a headless authentication backend service that provides routes and controllers for features such as registration, password reset, email verification, and more.

 Passport may be chosen when your application absolutely needs all of the features provided by the OAuth2 specification.

-And, if you would like to get started quickly, we are pleased to recommend [Laravel Breeze](/docs/{{version}}/starter-kits#laravel-breeze) as a quick way to start a new Laravel application that already uses our preferred authentication stack of Laravel's built-in authentication services and Laravel Sanctum.
+And, if you would like to get started quickly, we are pleased to recommend [Lets Breeze](/docs/{{version}}/starter-kits#laravel-breeze) as a quick way to start a new Lets application that already uses our preferred authentication stack of Lets's built-in authentication services and Lets Sanctum.

 <a name="authentication-quickstart"></a>
 ## Authentication Quickstart

 > **Warning**
-> This portion of the documentation discusses authenticating users via the [Laravel application starter kits](/docs/{{version}}/starter-kits), which includes UI scaffolding to help you get started quickly.
-If you would like to integrate with Laravel's authentication systems directly, check out the documentation on [manually authenticating users](#authenticating-users).
+> This portion of the documentation discusses authenticating users via the [Lets application starter kits](/docs/{{version}}/starter-kits), which includes UI scaffolding to help you get started quickly.
+If you would like to integrate with Lets's authentication systems directly, check out the documentation on [manually authenticating users](#authenticating-users).

 <a name="install-a-starter-kit"></a>
 ### Install A Starter Kit

-First, you should [install a Laravel application starter kit](/docs/{{version}}/starter-kits).
-Our current starter kits, Laravel Breeze and Laravel Jetstream, offer beautifully designed starting points for incorporating authentication into your fresh Laravel application.
+First, you should [install a Lets application starter kit](/docs/{{version}}/starter-kits).
+Our current starter kits, Lets Breeze and Lets Jetstream, offer beautifully designed starting points for incorporating authentication into your fresh Lets application.

-Laravel Breeze is a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
-Laravel Breeze's view layer is made up of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](https://tailwindcss.com).
+Lets Breeze is a minimal, simple implementation of all of Lets's authentication features, including login, registration, password reset, email verification, and password confirmation.
+Lets Breeze's view layer is made up of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](https://tailwindcss.com).
 Breeze also offers an [Inertia](https://inertiajs.com) based scaffolding option using Vue or React.

-[Laravel Jetstream](https://jetstream.laravel.com) is a more robust application starter kit that includes support for scaffolding your application with [Livewire](https://laravel-livewire.com) or [Inertia and Vue](https://inertiajs.com).
-In addition, Jetstream features optional support for two-factor authentication, teams, profile management, browser session management, API support via [Laravel Sanctum](/docs/{{version}}/sanctum), account deletion, and more.
+[Lets Jetstream](https://jetstream.laravel.com) is a more robust application starter kit that includes support for scaffolding your application with [Livewire](https://laravel-livewire.com) or [Inertia and Vue](https://inertiajs.com).
+In addition, Jetstream features optional support for two-factor authentication, teams, profile management, browser session management, API support via [Lets Sanctum](/docs/{{version}}/sanctum), account deletion, and more.

 <a name="retrieving-the-authenticated-user"></a>
 ### Retrieving The Authenticated User